Alerts

 The second catalyst was the South Dakota Legislature's approval to spend $34.2 million to reopen the facility.

-Sanford credited the Governor and the SURF staff.
+Sanford credited the Governor and the Sanford Lab staff.
 "I'm just absolutely thrilled to be here," he said.
 Sanford's pledge of $70 million came in 2006, but it was contingent upon the National Science Foundation choosing Homestake as its preferred site for a proposed national underground laboratory.
 The NSF did that on July 10, 2007.
 "That was the trigger for me," Sanford said.

 A group of about 30 guests—including the Governor, Mr. Sanford and reporters—descended the Ross Shaft to the 4850 Level, riding inside a steel elevator car called a "cage."

 The descent took about 10 minutes, but it would have been impossible six weeks ago.
 Until May 13, the 4850 Level was under water.
-The mine had been slowly filling with water until last year, when the South Dakota Science and Technology Authority (SDSTA) began pumping it out, in preparation for building the underground laboratory.
+The mine had been slowly filling with water until last year, when the South Dakota Science and Technology Authority (SDSTA) began pumping it out, in preparation for building the Sanford Lab.
 The high-water mark was 4,530 feet underground.
 The water level has been lowered 426 feet since then, to 106 feet below the 4850 Level.

 The SDSTA will reopen the facility to the 4850 Level for at least two physics experiments.
 The Large Underground Xenon detector, or LUX, will look for an exotic, yet-to-be-detected substance called "dark matter."
 The Majorana Demonstrator (pronounced: Mah-yo-RA-nah) will look for an extremely rare phenomenon called "neutrinoless double-beta decay."
 Both experiments could lead to profound discoveries about the nature of the universe.

-Meanwhile, the National Science Foundation (NSF) is actively developing an even larger proposal to make SURF a national underground laboratory.
+Meanwhile, the National Science Foundation (NSF) is actively developing an even larger proposal to make the Sanford Lab a national underground laboratory.
 Dr. Kevin Lesko of Lawrence Berkeley National Laboratory and the University of California at Berkeley is leading a nationwide team of scientists working on that proposal.
 "The establishment of the Sanford Lab today is an important step in achieving the deep underground laboratory many of us have sought in the past decade," Lesko said.
 "It re-establishes significant physics experiments in Homestake along with earth science experiments while we develop the proposal for the national facility."

 The ceremony Monday morning was held about a kilometer from the historic Davis Cavern, also on the 4850 Level.
 In 1965, Dr. Ray Davis installed an experiment there to detect subatomic particles called neutrinos.
 He went on to share the Nobel Prize for Physics in 2002 for that work.